symroe/www.fluidkeys.com/source/blog/week-2.html.md

 ---

 # Week 2:
-# Fluidkeys weeknotes week #2

-_Recap: Ian and I are building Fluidkeys, software that helps teams protect themselves with strong encryption.
-Fluidkeys builds on the OpenPGP standard and is compatible with other OpenPGP software._
+Recap: Ian and I are building Fluidkeys, software that helps teams protect themselves with strong encryption.
+Fluidkeys builds on the OpenPGP standard and is compatible with other OpenPGP software.

 ## The short version